SanderMertens/flecs/docs/FlecsRemoteApi.md

 ```

 ## Reference
 The following sections describe the different REST endpoints of the Flecs Remote API.
 Where applicable the corresponding JSON serialization code will be mentioned.
-The endpoind options map one to one to JSON (de)serializer options, prefixed by `serialize_`.
+The endpoint options map one to one to JSON (de)serializer options, prefixed by `serialize_`.
 For example, REST API option `values` maps to JSON serializer option `serialize_values`.

 ### GET entity
 Retrieve an entity and its tags, pairs and components.